Helping Kids Avoid Summer Setback

 How to avoid your child having the summer slide in all areas.
-Avoid summer setback in reading, writing, math, and more.
+Avoid summer setback in reading, writing, math, athletics and more.

-The term summer setback is used to describe when the child either does not make progress academically, or more commonly, loses progress academically through the summer.
+The term “summer setback” is used to describe when the child either does not make progress academically, or more commonly, loses progress academically through the summer.
 When school starts back up, your child won’t necessarily be able to continue on from where he left off this school year.
-You can do things to help avoid this slide.
-Summer setback is a real thing.
-As my children have gotten older, I have learned summer setback can apply to more than just reading skills, too.
-Other academic skills can slip, but so can skills like music skills, athletic skills, etc.

-ACADEMIC
+ACADEMIC SKILLS

+Academic activities can be fun!
 For educational skills, have some learning time each day that can help keep those skills at work while still allowing for a break if you want a break.
 Summer setback is a real thing.
 Teachers all around will tell you to read, read, and read some more to help avoid summer setback.
 Our eBook Babes, Tots, and Kids covers all educational skills each week and can help you keep your child up to speed while still having fun.

 Reading